omar-018/InteReview_Public/README.md

 ## Project Overview

 Welcome to InteReview, your go-to platform for mastering the art of job interviews.
 This capstone project is meticulously crafted to empower individuals in effectively preparing for their upcoming professional encounters. <br><br>
-***Note:*** This is a public version of the repository, to request access for the private version containing the code files, please email us using the address given at the bottom of this file.
+***<u>Note:</u> This is a public version of the repository, to request access for the private version containing the code files, please email us using the address given at the bottom of this file.***

 ### Key Features